dana-ross/http2-server-push/readme.txt

 = 1.3 =
 * Doesn't render resource hints when WordPress native support is present
 * No longer pushes assets on admin pages
+* Limits HTTP/2 Server Push headers to 4k to help alleviate 520 errors when used with Cloudflare

 == Upgrade Notice ==